DenizQA/airalo-automation-task/README.md

 1. Install the dependencies using `npm install` or `yarn install`
 2. Install the playwright using `npx playwright install`
 3. Rename `env.example` to `.env.dev`
-4. Check out the test by running the `npm run env:dev:ui:test`
+4. Check out the UI test by running the `npm run env:dev:ui:test`
+5. Check out the API test by running the `npm run env:dev:api:test`

 ## 📁 Structure